chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-The cellxgene curation tools include functions that can make the curation process easier for you.
-They allow you to specify the appopriate ontologies that capture important metadata about your object and do so in an additive way (i.e. no original metadata in your dataset are removed or changed during schema application).
+The cellxgene curation tools provide functions that can make the curation process easier.
+They allow you to specify the appopriate ontologies that capture important metadata about your object and do so in an additive way (i.e. no original metadata in your dataset are removed during schema application).
 The workflow to apply the schema looks like this:
-1. create a `config.yaml` file that will specify how the schema is to be applied to your `AnnData` object (see example our pbmc3k dataset [here](example_config.yaml))
+1. Create a `config.yaml` file that will specify how the schema is to be applied to your `AnnData` object (see a worked example matching the pbmc3k dataset [here](example_config.yaml)).
-2. run `cellxgene schema apply`, which takes your config and source `AnnData` file to produce a curated `Anndata` object
+2. Run `cellxgene schema apply`, which takes the `config.yaml` and source `AnnData` file to produce a curated `Anndata` object.
-3. use `cellxgene schema validate` to ensure that your curated object meets the schema requirements
+3. Use `cellxgene schema validate` to ensure that your curated object meets the schema requirements.

-You can check out the full documentation for this tooling [here](#schema_guide.md), but a quick introduction to the tools is below:
+You can check out the full documentation for this tooling [here](#schema_guide.md), but a quick introduction to the tools is provided below.

 <br/>